Why GitHub is Essential for Network Automation

 2 print('World')

 Just because the tests.py file lives inside the directory containing your repository doesn't mean it will automatically be a part of the repository.
-You have to manually add it using git's add command.
+You have to add it using git's add command manually.
 Make sure you're in the directory containing tests.py and type:

 1 git add tests.py

-The next step is a little strange at first, but you'll become comfortable with it over time.
-Git keeps track of your changes such as adding a new file using the git add command, but it still doesn't automatically save the changes to your branch.
+Initially, the next step is a little strange, but you'll become comfortable with it over time.
+Git keeps track of your changes, such as adding a new file using the git add command, but it still doesn't automatically save the changes to your branch.
 Instead, it calls the list of changes the "staging area."
-So, the next step is to go ahead and finally add the change, in this case the creation of a new file, into the branch.
+So, the next step is to go ahead and finally add the change, in this case, the creation of a new file, into the branch.
 This requires a process called committing your changes.
 To do so, type:

 1 git commit –a –m 'Some description'

-This is where you'll replace Some description with a brief description of the work you did, such as "Created a test python file."
+This is where you'll replace Some description with a brief description of your work, such as "Created a test python file."
 Make sure you surround the description with single quotes.

 Merging

-After you've committed your changes into your new branch, you're ready to merge that branch into the master branch.
-When you merge, you have to be in the branch receiving the changes.
-That means in this case you'll want to be in the master branch.
+After you've committed your changes to your new branch, you're ready to merge that branch into the master branch.
+When you merge, you must be in the branch receiving the changes.
+In this case, you'll want to be in the master branch.
 Switch to that branch by typing:

 1 git checkout master

-And then you can merge the newfeature branch into master by typing:
+Then you can merge the newfeature branch into the master by typing:

 1 git merge newfeature

-Often this merging process goes smoothly.
-However, imagine a situation where you were working on your own branch, and then separately you pulled down the latest changes to the master branch.
-Unfortunately, one of your team members made a change in the master branch to the same file you're presently modifying in your own branch, and this happened after the last time you pulled down master.
+Often, this merging process goes smoothly.
+However, imagine a situation where you were working on your own branch, and then separately, you pulled down the latest changes to the master branch.
+Unfortunately, one of your team members made a change in the master branch to the same file you're presently modifying in your branch, and this happened after the last time you pulled down the master.

 1 CONFLICT (content): Merge conflict in tests.py